Diophantine problems in solvable groups: Diophantine problems in solvable groups

 We now provide some properties that guarantee the existence of maximal nilpotent subgroups.

-\begin{lemma} The following statements are equivalent for any group $G$: \begin{enumerate} \item For all $c\geq 1$, every set of $c$-nilpotent subgroups of $G$ has a maximal element. \item All solvable subgroups of $G$ are polycyclic. \item All abelian subgroups of $G$ are finitely generated. \end{enumerate} \end{lemma} \begin{proof} Clearly 1 implies 3.
-Suppose Condition 2 holds, and assume there exists a set $S$ of $c$-nilpotent subgroups of $G$ with no maximal element, so that $S$ contains an infinite ascending chain of $c$-nilpotent subgroups $N_1<N_2<\dots$ The group $N=\bigcup_i N_i$ is solvable because it is $c$-nilpotent, and hence it is polycyclic by Condition 2.
-This is a contradiction because polycyclic groups satisfy the \emph{max} condition (i.e.\ they do not contain infinite strictly ascending chains of subgroups).
-Hence 2 implies 1.
+\begin{lemma} The following statements are equivalent for any group $G$: \begin{enumerate} \item For all $c\geq 1$, every set of $c$-nilpotent subgroups of $G$ has a maximal element. \item All abelian subgroups of $G$ are finitely generated. \item All solvable subgroups of $G$ are polycyclic. \end{enumerate} \end{lemma} \begin{proof} Clearly 1 implies 2, since the set of all finitely generated subgroups of a not finitely generated abelian group has no maximal element.

-Theorem 21.2.3 from \cite{Kargapolov} states that if all abelian subgroups of a solvable group are finitely generated, then the group is polycyclic.
-Therefore if Condition 3 holds then every solvable subgroup of $G$ is polycyclic, and so 3 implies 2. \end{proof}
+Note that if all abelian subgroups of a solvable group are finitely generated, then the group is polycyclic (see, for example, Theorem 21.2.3 from \cite{Kargapolov}).
+Therefore if Condition 2 holds then every solvable subgroup of $G$ is polycyclic, and so 2 implies 3.

-\begin{theorem} Let $G$ be a group satisfying any of the three conditions of Lemma \ref{good_conditions}.
-Suppose further that $G$ contains a non-virtually abelian nilpotent subgroup.
-Then there exists a ring of algebraic integers $O$ e-interpretable in $G$, and $\mc{D}(O)$ is reducible to $\mc{D}(G)$. \end{theorem}

-\begin{proof} Let $H$ be the $c$-nilpotent subgroup of the statement.
-By Lemma \ref{good_conditions}, $H$ is contained in a subgroup $K\leq G$ that is maximal among all $c$-nilpotent subgroups of $G$.
-This $K$ is in turn e-interpretable in $G$ by Lemma \ref{max_nilpotent_subgroup} (note it is finitely generated due to Condition 2).
-Moreover $K$ is not virtually abelian, for if $A$ is an abelian finite index normal subgroup of $K$, then $A\cap H$ is normal and abelian, and it has finite index in $H$ (because $H/ A\cap H$ embeds in $K/A$), a contradiction.
-The result then follows by Theorem \ref{t: main_thm_nilpotent} and by transitivity of e-interpretations. \end{proof}

-We next provide some methods for obtaining groups that satisfy one (and hence all) of the three conditions of Proposition \ref{good_conditions}.
+Suppose now Condition 3 holds.
+Assume that there exists a set $S$ of $c$-nilpotent subgroups of $G$ with no maximal element, so that $S$ contains an infinite strictly ascending chain of $c$-nilpotent subgroups $N_1<N_2<\dots$ The group $N=\bigcup_i N_i$ is $c$-nilpotent, thus it is solvable, and hence it is polycyclic, and therefore finitely generated.
+This contradicts to the fact that the chain is infinite and strictly ascending.
+Hence 3 implies 1.